Passive optical network: FSAN and ITU

+Asymmetrical 50G-PON was approved by the ITU in September 2021, and symmetrical 50G-PON was approved in September 2022.
+The first trial of 50G-PON took place in 2024 in Turkey.
+100G-PON and 200G-PON have been demonstrated.
+The first demonstration of 100G-PON in a live network was done in Australia in 2024.

 Security

-Developed in 2009 by Cable Manufacturing Business to meet SIPRNet requirements of the US Air Force, secure passive optical network (SPON) integrates gigabit passive optical network (GPON) technology and protective distribution system (PDS).
+Developed in 2009 by Cable Manufacturing Business to meet SIPRNet requirements of the U.S. Air Force, secure passive optical network (SPON) integrates gigabit passive optical network (GPON) technology and protective distribution system (PDS).

 Changes to the NSTISSI 7003 requirements for PDS and the mandate by the US federal government for GREEN technologies allowed for the US federal government consideration of the two technologies as an alternative to active Ethernet and encryption devices.

 The chief information officer of the United States Department of the Army issued a directive to adopt the technology by fiscal year 2013.

 It is marketed to the US military by companies such as Telos Corporation.

 GPON used in Fiber to the x deployments may face vulnerability to Denial-of-service attack via optical signal injections, unresolved based on current commercially available technologies.

 IEEE

 In 2004, the Ethernet PON (EPON or GEPON) standard 802.3ah-2004 was ratified as part of the Ethernet in the first mile project of the IEEE 802.3.
-EPON is a "short haul" network using ethernet packets, fiber optic cables, and single protocol layer.
+EPON is a "short haul" network using Ethernet packets, fiber optic cables, and single protocol layer.
 EPON also uses standard 802.3 Ethernet frames with symmetric 1 gigabit per second upstream and downstream rates.
 EPON is applicable for data-centric networks, as well as full-service voice, data and video networks.
 10 Gbit/s EPON or 10G-EPON was ratified as an amendment IEEE 802.3av to IEEE 802.3.
 10G-EPON supports 10/1 Gbit/s.
 The downstream wavelength plan support simultaneous operation of 10 Gbit/s on one wavelength and 1 Gbit/s on a separate wavelength for the operation of IEEE 802.3av and IEEE 802.3ah on the same PON concurrently.
 The upstream channel can support simultaneous operation of IEEE 802.3av and 1 Gbit/s 802.3ah simultaneously on a single shared (1310 nm) channel.

 In 2014, there were over 40 million installed EPON ports, making it the most widely deployed PON technology globally.
-EPON is also the foundation for cable operators’ business services as part of the DOCSIS Provisioning of EPON (DPoE) specifications.
+EPON is also the foundation for cable operators' business services as part of the DOCSIS Provisioning of EPON (DPoE) specifications.

 10G EPON is fully compatible with other Ethernet standards and requires no conversion or encapsulation to connect to Ethernet-based networks on either the upstream or downstream end.
 This technology connects seamlessly with any type of IP-based or packetized communications, and, thanks to the ubiquity of Ethernet installations in homes, workplaces, and elsewhere, EPON is generally very inexpensive to implement.